o3de/o3de.org/content/docs/welcome-guide/setup/installing-linux.md

 ## Prerequisites

-The instructions here assume that you have met all hardware and software requirements listed in [O3DE System Requirements](../requirements#linux).
+The following instructions assume that you have met all hardware and software requirements listed in [O3DE System Requirements](../requirements).

 ## Installing O3DE